WebOrigami/docs/content/language/templates.md

 - Templates have a very small number of fundamental features that can be combined to address a wide range of scenarios.
 - You can extend what's possible in a template expression in JavaScript with essentially no configuration.

 You can also use Origami with other template systems.
-For a reference example, see the [Origami Handlebars extension](https://github.com/WebOrigami/extensions/tree/main/handlebars) that defines a handler for [Handlebars](https://handlebarsjs.com) templates.
+For a reference example, see the [Origami Handlebars extension](https://github.com/WebOrigami/extensions/tree/main/handlebars) that defines a handler for [Handlebars](https://handlebarsjs.com) templates, or the [Origami Liquid extension](https://github.com/WebOrigami/extensions/tree/main/liquid) which handles [LiquidJS](https://liquidjs.com/) templates.

 ## Template files